Percy Chapman: Ashes series of 1930

 Following the end of the 1928–29 tour, Chapman did not return to England until July, midway through the cricket season; Jack White and Arthur Carr captained England in his absence.
 Chapman resumed playing for Kent shortly after his return home but appeared in only seven matches, with a top-score of 28.
-His season was curtailed when he fell awkwardly while fielding in a match against Sussex at the beginning of August.
-He also missed the two MCC tours that winter to New Zealand and West Indies, neither of which involved a full-strength team.
+His season was curtailed when he fell awkwardly while fielding in a match against Sussex at the beginning of August.Gibson, p.
+132. He also missed the two MCC tours that winter to New Zealand and West Indies, neither of which involved a full-strength team.

 In 1930, Australia toured England once more.
 Before the Test series, Chapman was not a unanimous choice among press correspondents; several critics believed he should not be in the team on account of his rapidly increasing weight—former England captain Pelham Warner suggested he needed to lose at least two stone—and concern over his poor batting form.
 However, Chapman began the season well, impressing commentators with his batting, fielding and captaincy, and was named as England captain for the first Test match.
 In the first innings, he scored 52 in 65 minutes, and England won the match by 93 runs on the fourth day.
 The Wisden correspondent wrote: "Chapman, with his resources limited, managed his bowling well and himself fielded in dazzling fashion."
 This was Chapman's sixth successive victory over Australia and he had won all nine of the Tests in which he was captain.
 However, it was to be his last Test victory.